Keep Discipline Positive by Affirming Approximately Right Behavior

 If your teen is having a hard time finishing a homework assignment, you could be encouraging and point out how much she’s done, rather than focusing on how much is left.

 Imagine that your child is on a path from a weakness to a strength.
 It is important to parent to your child’s strengths to address weaknesses.
 If you spend too much time focusing on where your child is now and point out the weakness, you make change more difficult.
 Rather, focus your words and your encouragement on the progress your child is making or on the destination or strength you’re trying to build.
 Those comments go a long way to produce internal motivation in your kids.

 Rewards aren’t as Powerful as Internal Motivation

 Paul affirmed approximately right behavior when he wrote in Philippians 1:6, “He who began a good work in you will carry it on to completion until the day of Christ Jesus.”
 Paul was saying, “Be encouraged in the process because God is still working in you.”
-We give a gift to our children as we affirm them in process, not just completion.
+We give correction as a gift to our children as we affirm them in process, not just completion.
 Remember that training takes time and implies lots of work.
 You’re a coach and your child is in training.
 See Parenting Game Changer: Training vs Correction.

 The reality is that everyone needs encouragement.
 Because children often fall short of expectations, many parents find it hard to make a positive statement.
 Sometimes parents think that if they give encouragement that their kids will slack off and feel like they don’t need to keep working to improve.
 The reality is that encouraging children by pointing out progress can actually motivate them to hang in there and press on.